Red Solo Cup Inventor, Robert Hulseman, Dies At 84

 “I’ve tested this over and over.
 Consumers prefer red, and it’s not very close… I think for one thing it’s a neutral color that’s appealing to both men and women.”

-The younger Hulseman recalled being about 10-years-old when he and his siblings helped their father choose the cup’s first colors: red, blue, yellow and peach.
+The younger Hulseman recalled being about 10-years-old when he and his siblings helped their father choose the cup’s first colors: red, blue, yellow, and peach.

 “Truth be told… Dad liked blue the best.”

-[Image by Melanie Maya/iStock Photo]
+[Featured Image by Melanie Maya/iStock Photo]